Alazon

 Alazṓn (ἀλαζών) is one of three stock characters in comedy of the theatre of ancient Greece.
 He is the opponent of the eirôn.
 The alazṓn is an impostor that sees himself as greater than he actually is.
-The senex iratus (the angry father) and the miles gloriosus (the braggart soldier) are two types of alazṓn.
+The senex iratus (the angry old man) and the miles gloriosus (the braggart soldier) are two types of alazṓn.

 Miles Gloriosus

 Miles Gloriosus (literally, "braggart-soldier", in Latin) is a stock character of a boastful soldier from the comic theatre of ancient Rome, and variations on this character have appeared in drama and fiction ever since.
 The character derives from the alazṓn or "braggart" of the Greek Old Comedy (e.g. Aristophanes).
 The term "Miles Gloriosus" is occasionally applied in a contemporary context to refer to a posturing and self-deceiving boaster or bully.

 Literary instances

 In the play Miles Gloriosus ("Boastful Soldier") by Plautus, the term applies to the main character Pyrgopolynices.
 This foolish Miles Gloriosus brags openly and often about his supposed greatness, while the rest of the characters feign their admiration and secretly plot against him.
 Heavily borrowing from Plautus, the Stephen Sondheim-Burt Shevelove-Larry Gelbart musical A Funny Thing Happened on the Way to the Forum features a warrior named Miles Gloriosus.

 An example in Terence of the alazon character is Thraso in the Eunuchus.
 Like Pyrgopolinices in the Miles Gloriosus, Thraso is attended by a flatterer or parasite who follows him round and attends to his wishes.
 Like Pyrgopolinices, Thraso is wealthy and is a rival of the young man in the story for the love of a courtesan.

 Shakespeare uses the type most notably with the bombastic and self-glorifying ensign Ancient Pistol in Henry IV, Part 2, The Merry Wives of Windsor and Henry V. Other examples are "fashion's own knight", the Spaniard Armardo, in Love's Labour's Lost, the worthless Captain Parolles in All's Well That Ends Well, and Falstaff in Henry IV, Part 1 and Part 2, and The Merry Wives of Windsor.
 Sir Tophas of John Lyly's Endymion also fits the mold.

 Baron Munchausen is a braggart soldier.

 In Commedia dell'arte, the figure of Il Capitano is a miles gloriosus.

-In the novel, "A Confederacy of Dunces", the main character, Ignatius J. Reilly, believes himself to be better than everyone because of his apathy towards modern society and his Medievalist views.